isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/custom_configurations.md

 # App Builder ISV Custom Configuration

-MARTIN TO CREATE AN INTRO SENTENCE HERE.

 Developers of distributable App Builder apps can define configuration options for users to set at deploy time.